Charlene Bencomo, Executive Director

 Charlene Bencomo is a native New Mexican, wife, mother, Chicana, and recovering special education teacher.
 Her experiences as a former educator have given her in depth knowledge of many of the challenges facing families in New Mexico today and a unique perspective on the supports that help maintain and build resilience.

 Charlene is currently serving as Executive Director at Young Women United (YWU), an organization that leads policy change, research, place-based community organizing, and culture shift by and for women and people of color in New Mexico.
 As YWU’s Executive Director, she shares her passion for advocacy and positive social change.
 Charlene uses her experiences to educate, inspire, and inform others through her writing and public speaking.

 She is a proud co-founder of Crossroads City Derby a 501 (c)3 non-profit organization promoting female empowerment and athleticism through the sport of women’s flat track roller derby in Las Cruces, New Mexico.
 Charlene holds a Bachelor’s degree in Psychology from St. Edwards University in Austin, Texas and a Master’s degree in Guidance and Counseling from New Mexico State University.

-Denicia Cadena, Policy and Cultural Strategy Director
+Denicia Cadena, Policy Director

 A proud sister, aunt, daughter, and friend–Denicia couldn’t imagine herself without all the strong women and folks that have shaped her.
 As a former welder and sculptor, Denicia knows that some ways of knowing and understanding can only be expressed through art.
 Denicia holds a BA in History with a concentration in Diaspora Studies from Amherst College.